f-gougeon/ITC-Suite_GDAL/README.md

 	It is now available independent of PCI by using public domain software (GDAL).
 	Here's the operating philosophy.

-	Instead of a PCI file containning all, it is now assumed that all will be in a single "project directory": images as tif files, bitmap as 1-bit tif files, vector layers as shp files, signatures as discrete files, etc., and that ArcGIS (or other software) may be used to view all these.
+	Instead of a PCI file containning all, it is now assumed that all files will be in a single "project directory": images as tif files, bitmap as 1-bit tif files, vector layers as shp files, signatures as discrete files, etc., and that ArcGIS (or other software) may be used to view all these.